-Though TFP Nutrition began as a modest vision more than eighty years ago, we continue to change and grow today.
+Though TFP Nutrition began as a modest vision almost 90 years ago, we continue to change and grow today.
 With a new direction and a new name, the future looks bright for our business.
 But one thing remains the same – we make safe, reliable, and wholesome products that provide the best possible nutrition for the animals we love.

 Born in the deep pine forests of eastern Texas more than eight decades ago, TFP Nutrition began as one man’s dream.
 In the spring of 1930, M.S.
 Wright began building a company and a legacy that has grown to represent one of the oldest and most respected agricultural and pet food processing companies.